See How Much Ad Spend You’re Losing to Invalid Traffic

 • Conversion path replay to verify how the user actually arrived

-• Real-time postback detection to stop stolen or replayed signals
+• Real-time postback detection

-• Clear attribution rules that detect last second credit manipulation
+• Clear attribution rules that detect last-second credit manipulation

 Use transparent reporting to build trust with high quality partners